Hospice Nurse: Informative Career Guide

 • Pass the CHPN Examination

-3. What is the Situational Judgment Excercise (SJE)?
+3. What is the Situational Judgment Exercise (SJE)?

 As part of their re-certification, Advanced Certified Hospice and Palliative Nurses (ACHPNs) and Certified Hospice and Palliative Nurses (CHPNs) must complete the SJE.
 This exam utilizes a series of case-based scenarios to evaluate critical thinking skills and clinical application beyond what is tested during initial certification exams.
 With an extensive evaluation process that covers assessment and treatment decisions, as well as ethical/professional topics, including communication, team building, policy research, etc., the SJE provides insight into how certified individuals handle real-life clinical situations.